metastreet-labs/metastreet-usdai-contracts/docs/DESIGN.md

  * @param pool Address of the pool
  * @param tick Pool tick
  * @param redemptionId ID of the redemption
+ * @param poolCurrencyAmountMaximum Maximum amount of pool currency to withdraw
  * @param usdaiAmountMinimum Minimum amount of USDai to withdraw
  * @param data Data (for swap adapter)
  * @return USDai amount